olvvvadamilola/RandomProjects/Execute_and_Push/README.md

 #This project aims to solve or eliminate the need to constantly type 4 commands for every shell task.
 It aims to shorten sequence of command needed for ALX Shell projects.

-#The script eliminates the need to constatly type out the following commands sequentially.
+#The script eliminates the need to constantly type out the following commands sequentially.

 #chmod +x file_name
 #git add .
-#git commit -m "file_name"
+#git commit -m "file_name//commit message"
 #git push

 #it shortens this to a single line **./ep.sh file_name**
+#you have options to press enter and use "file_name" as commit message or input your personal commit message

-instead of having to write 4 sequential commands multiple times. now you get to write 1 per task.
+Instead of having to write 4 sequential commands multiple times. now you get to write 1 per task.